 St. Mary's overlooking the quayImage: Michael Harpur

-By the Norman period, Eling was notable enough to justify the building of St Mary's Church, constructed on earlier Saxon foundations.
+By the Norman period, Eling was notable enough to justify the construction of St Mary's Church on earlier Saxon foundations.
 This church still stands as a Norman structure, with records dating back to 1537.
 The Victorian exterior seen today results from a restoration undertaken in 1879-80 and conceals the earlier Saxon framework with its subsequent Norman additions.
 The original Saxon church was likely wooden and was later replaced by a stone Saxon building.
 A simple, elegant stone arch with a small Saxon window, along with typical Norman north and south doors, can still be seen.
 The church claims to be the tenth oldest in England.

 The mill as seen from the road Image: Michael Harpur